grunk-dev/grunk/grunk/README.md

 ## dynamic

-This directory contains the implementation of grunk's dynamic typing system.
-It contains the implementation of `RuntimeFunction`s, which wrap normal functions but map `Reflect::DynamicObject`s as inputs to `DynamicObject`s.
+This directory contains specializations of `Algorithm` and `Feature`, when used together with grunk's dynamic typing system based on the `reflect` library.

-The directory also contains implementations of `RuntimeAlgorithm` as a template specialization of an `Algorithm` wrapping a `RuntimeFunction` as well as `RuntimeFeature`, which is a template specialization of a `Feature` wrapping a `DynamicObject`.

-Finally, it contains the implementation of the `FunctionRegistry`, which allows plugin authors to register functions with grunk and create `RuntimeAlgorithm` instances from it.

 ## plugins